 An active strategy for harnessing the potential of U.S. value stocks

-Portfolio Manager Darren Jaroch manages U.S. and international portfolios, giving him broad investing insight.
-His knowledge of the landscape across global markets enhances his research of U.S. companies and dividend opportunities.
+Portfolio Managers Darren Jaroch and Lauren DeMore manage U.S. and international portfolios, giving them broad investing insight.
+Their knowledge of the landscape across global markets enhances their research of U.S. companies and dividend opportunities.

 Multiple sources of insight